 Step 6: Cool and add coconut

 Take out the baking tray from the oven and allow the mixture to cool off before adding in the coconut and stirring it up again.
+You can use a large bowl to make this easy.

 This recipe is easily customizable to cater to varying preferences or to be creative.
 Here are a few suggestions:

 - Apple and cinnamon.
 Add finely diced apples and a sprinkle of cinnamon to the recipe for a sweet, spicy flavor and aroma.
+You can also experiment with other fresh or dried fruit like blueberries, cranberries, banana or raisins.

 To store.
 Use an airtight container or a resealable bag and store it in a cupboard for up to a month.